ccjmne/blog/content/posts/intralinear-partitioning-2.md

 ## Using `column`

    In the introductory piece of this article, I proposed a classification for the various forms of textual horizontal alignment.
-The first three are mundane enough to be easily achieved using nothing but a pair of trustworthy tools; chief among them is <abbr font="mono" title="Columnate lists">`column`</abbr>[^column].
+The first three are mundane enough to be easily achieved using nothing but a pair of trustworthy tools;
+chief among them is <abbr title="Columnate lists">`column`</abbr>[^column].

 [^column]: {{ cmd(name="column", repo="https://github.com/util-linux/util-linux/", package="core/x86_64/util-linux", manual="https://man.archlinux.org/man/column.1.en") }}